|Organization:||M Swimming & Diving|

 Meyer placed 10th in the 10k marathon at the 2012 London Olympics after becoming the first American athlete to qualify for the games with a fourth-place finish in the 10k at the 2011 Open Water World Championships.
-He was named USA Swimming's 2011 Fran Crippen Memorial Male Open Water Swimmer of the Year after winning the 10k at the USA Swimming Open Water National Championships, and in 2010 won Gold in the 25k at the Open Water World Championships.
+He was named USA Swimming's 2011 Fran Crippen Memorial Male Open Water Swimmer of the Year after winning the 10k at the USA Swimming Open Water National Championships, and earned his second national title in the event in 2013.
+In 2010, Meyer won Gold in the 25k at the Open Water World Championships.

 Meyer was an All-American and five-time Ivy League Champion during his time in Cambridge.
 As a senior, he placed 14th in the 1,650 free at the NCAA Championships to earn All-America status after winning the 500, 1,000 and 1,650 free events at the Ivy League Championships.
 The victories earned him the Phil Moriarty Award as the high-point swimmer of the meet and helped him secure the Harold S. Ulen Award as the Ancient Eight’s career high-point swimmer.